phatchman/pico_dazzler/README.md

 Pictures of my setup will be provided shortly.

+# Preparing the Altair 8800 Simulator firmware
+The firmware shipped with the Altair-Duino doesn't support the Dazzler out of the Box.
+Please follow David's instructions on his [Project Page](https://www.hackster.io/david-hansel/dazzler-display-for-altair-simulator-3febc6) and the [Altair-Duino instructions](https://adwaterandstir.com/install/) for information on how to rebuild the firmware.
+Take note of the "config.h" options used in building the firmware to make sure you retain your existing functionality.

+I would highly recommend testing with David Hansel's [Windows Client](https://github.com/dhansel/Dazzler/tree/master/Windows) before proceeding to make sure the
+Altair firmware is configured correctly.

 # Building from source
 Building from source is not necessary, you can use the provided pico_dazzler.uf2 file.
 But you may want to build from source to enable debugging features or add support for other gamre controllers etc.